How A Report Writing Course Can Tame Big Data

 A well-written report.....

-• anticipates the readers' questions.
+• Anticipates the readers' questions.
 In order to accomplish this, the writer should periodically review what he is writing and attempt to see it from the point of view of a reader, especially one skeptical about the world of big data.

-• is like a good teacher.
+• Is like a good teacher.
 It strives to explain the facts

-• is like math.
+• Is like math.
 It has logic and structure.
-It takes a pile of facts and assembles them into a clear accessible, understandable structure.
+It takes a pile of facts and assembles them into a clear, accessible, understandable structure.

-• is simple.
+• Is simple.
 Simple is not to be confused with simplistic.
 Big data is complicated.
 A skilled report writer knows how to deconstruct it and make it comprehensible.

-• avoids jargon.
+• Avoids jargon.
 The world of big data is full of its own language.
 A good report uses accessible language.

-A Few Well Put Words of Advice
+A Few Words of Advice

 These tenets can be applied to any type of writing, but as with any written undertaking, preparation is the key.
 In the case of big data, it involves sifting through the facts.
-For a few words of advice on this who better to look to than Albert Einstein ?
+For a few words of advice on this, who better to look to than Albert Einstein?

 "Not everything that can be counted counts, and not everything that counts can be counted." - Albert Einstein